bio-cr/bam-filter/README.md

 * Ubuntu 20.04 and 22.04: deb packages are available from the [Github release page](https://github.com/bio-cr/bam-filter/releases).
   * Please note that installing the bam-filter deb package may uninstall packages that depend on `libcurl4-openssl-dev`, since `libhts-dev` depends on `libcurl4-gnutls-dev`.
 * Currently only Linux is supported.
+Pull requests are welcome.

 ## Usage